Izzimach/react-pixi/README.md

 Note that react-pixi includes its own internal copy of React (currently 0.11) so you should not include the standard React library.
 Doing so might give wierd results!

+Note that you also need to include the dependencies: lodash and pixi.js.

 ## Building